Crusty French Bread Rolls

 French Bread Rolls

-French Bread Rolls are the PERFECT yeast bread to serve on the weekend because they're warm and fluffy on the inside, crusty on the outside, and incredibly easy to make!
+Crusty French Bread Rolls are the perfect bread to serve on weekends and holidays because they're incredibly easy to make!
+Try them today!

 Yield 16 servings